-- 6.1.24 Each Forecast will be emailed to the email address advised by Chorus from time to time. - 6.1.25 The Access Seeker will ensure each Forecast is as accurate as possible. - 6.1.26 The Access Seeker will ensure that each Forecast is received by the dates specified above, as applicable.

-- (a) Chorus may make a reasonable request of the Access Seeker to provide additional information relating to a Forecast already provided.
+- 6.1.24 Each Forecast will be emailed to the email address advised by Chorus from time to time. - 6.1.25 The Access Seeker will ensure each Forecast is as accurate as possible. - 6.1.26 The Access Seeker will ensure that each Forecast is received by the dates specified above, as applicable. - 6.1.27 - (a) Chorus may make a reasonable request of the Access Seeker to provide additional information relating to a Forecast already provided.
 The Access Seeker must prepare the requested information with reasonable care and provide the information promptly. - (b) The Access Seeker's Forecast is Confidential Information for the purposes of section 33 of the UCLF General Terms.
-For the avoidance of doubt, where the Access Seeker's Forecast includes a Forecast in respect of the UCLL Service or the Sub-loop UCLL Service, that Forecast also qualifies as Confidential Information for the purposes of section 34 of the General Terms of the UCLL Standard Terms Determination and section 31 of the General Terms of the Sub-loop Services Standard Terms Determination, as relevant.